iqual-ch/iq_bef_extensions/README.md

 ## Setup & Installation

+### Installation on Drupal 9:

 Install module as usual:

     composer require iqual/iq_bef_extensions
     drush en iq_bef_extensions

+### Installation on Drupal 10:

+Dependency "drupal/vefl" does not have a Drupal 10 release.
+You need to use the `mglaman/composer-drupal-lenient` on your project to allow installation:

+    composer config minimum-stability dev
+    composer require mglaman/composer-drupal-lenient
+    composer config --merge --json extra.drupal-lenient.allowed-list '["drupal/vefl"]'

 If you want to work with layouts, make sure VEFL is compatible with BEF 5 by applying these patches: